Cloud-Officer/homebrew-ci/README.md

 # homebrew-ci

-This repository contains formulae for shared tools used locally or in CI pipelines.
+This repository contains homebrew formulae for shared tools used locally or in CI pipelines.

 ## citools